dart-lang/language/working/0723-static-extensions/feature-specification-variant2.md

 In an extension of the form `extension E on C<T1 ..
-Tk> {...}`  where `C` is an identifier or prefixed identifier that denotes a class, mixin, enum, or extension type declaration, we say that the _on-declaration_ of `E` is `C`, and the _constructor return type_ of `E` is `C<T1 ..
-Tk>`.
+Tk> {...}`  where `C` is an identifier or prefixed identifier that denotes a class, mixin, enum, or extension type declaration, we say that the _on-declaration_ of `E` is `C`.

 In an extension of the form `extension E on F<T1 ..
-Tk> {...}` where `F` is a type alias whose transitive alias expansion denotes a class, mixin, enum, or extension type `C`, we say that the _on-declaration_ of `E` is `C`, and the _constructor return type_ of `E` is the transitive alias expansion of `F<T1 ..
-Tk>`.
+Tk> {...}` where `F` is a type alias whose transitive alias expansion denotes a class, mixin, enum, or extension type `C`, we say that the _on-declaration_ of `E` is `C`, and the declaration is treated as if `F<T1 ..
+Tk>` were replaced by its transitive alias expansion.

-In all other cases, an extension declaration does not have an on-declaration nor a constructor return type.
+In all other cases, an extension declaration does not have an on-declaration.

-For the purpose of identifying the on-declaration and constructor return type of a given extension, the types `void`, `dynamic`, and `Never` are not considered to be classes, and neither are record types or function types.
+For the purpose of identifying the on-declaration of a given extension, the types `void`, `dynamic`, and `Never` are not considered to be classes, and neither are record types or function types.

 *Also note that none of the following types are classes:*